pflanze/chjize/README.md

     make help

-for the list of available targets.
+for the list of available targets (the same as shown [below](#current-list-of-targets)).
 To e.g. only install my software into `/opt/chj` (and dependences, which is debianpackages in this case, see `Makefile` for details), run:

     make chj

+## Bugs

+Does not work with `-j` in general, since `apt` fails when called multiple times in parallel.

 ## Current list of targets